leolaurindo/cmd-search-utility/README.md

    ```
    7vim.
    ```
    - The same for other options.
-Write them right before the number, with no spaces or enters.
+Write them right after the number, with no spaces or enters.
+So, if instead of opening in vim you'd prefer to copy the selected path to clipboard, you' write the `7c` or, if you'd like to open a new console window in the selected file's directory, you'd type `7cd`.
+All the options are listed below.

    - These options will be prompted on the console when running the script.
 You can also check them inside the script code.